-Now because we are already moms and have our youth behind us, that doesn’t mean we no longer have dreams.
+Now because we are already matured and have our youth behind us, that doesn’t mean we no longer have dreams.
 Things we want to do in life or aspirations, right?
 Maybe our dreams are even more clear now, now we have some experience under our belt.

 How do you make a bucket list?

 It’s really not that hard.
-First you need a place to put your list.
-Think about a notebook, a Word document or a Google Doc.
+First, you need a place to put your list.
+Think about a notebook, a Word document, or a Google Doc.
 What about a list on your phone or using a notes app?
 There are even special apps and online communities for keeping your bucket list.
 There is something to say for the accountability that goes with those communities.

 But you don’t have to make it so fancy.
 My daughter and her friend just use a simple school notebook.